Best Air Compressors for 2024

 CFM and PSI

-When you’re shopping for an air compressor, CFM and PSI are the key specs.
+When shopping for an air compressor, CFM and PSI are the key specs.
 They tell you the most about the performance you can expect.

 PSI (pounds per square inch) is a measurement of the maximum pressure the pump can put in the tank.
 The higher the pressure, the greater the amount of air the tank can hold.
 125 PSI is a good starting point and 200 PSI gets you into the high end of the spectrum for the most common units.
+On the output side, most nailers, ratchets, and sanders require 90-100 PSI.

 The reality is that every tool has its own CFM and PSI requirements.
-Check the package or the manual for the tool you’re considering and make sure the air compressor you’re buying can handle both.
+Check the package or the manual for the tool you’re considering and make sure the air compressor you’re buying handles both.
 To make sure you get the most from your compressor, we recommend going with a model that gives you 50% higher CFM than your highest tool’s needs.

 Pro Tip: Drain your air compressor after every use.
 The air that comes in carried moisture with it and can start to rust the tank from the inside, especially around coastal areas.